SBA bid protest lawyers small business size protest attorneys

 SBA Size protest defense (Intervenor): As SBA bid protest attorneys, our primary goal is to defend against meritless claims and suspicion.
 This is grounds for filing a sine standard protest.

-SBA protest affiliation analysis: The bedrock of any small business size protest is proving affiliation under 13 CFR 121.103.
+SBA standards for small business status and bid protest affiliation analysis: The bedrock of any small business size protest is proving affiliation under 13 CFR 121.103.
 Companies enter into teaming agreements, mentor-protege arrangements, and joint ventures but fail to properly assess the contractual relationship to see if the parties are violating SBA affiliation rules.
 Our SBA bid protest lawyers frequently litigate these disputes and are well-versed in this critical part of a government contract protest.

-Appeals to SBA OHA: When the Area Office issues an adverse small business size determination, you will have to file a size appeal to SBA OHA.
-Our SBA bis protest lawyers can help you to assess the merits of the appeal.
+Size Appeals to SBA OHA: When the Area Office issues an adverse small business size determination or fail to follow SBA small business guidelines, you will have to file a size appeal to SBA OHA.
+Our SBA attorneys can help you to assess the merits of the appeal.

 Experienced with the various aspects of small business size protest litigation: With over 30 years of government service and federal contracting experience, our SBA size protest attorneys can handle disputes related to the totality of the circumstances, size protests based on common managementnewly organized concern rule, Ostensible Subcontractor Rule and SBA Affiliation, meeting the SBA small business definition by showing subcontractors performing primary and vital contract requirements; and identity of interest appeal cases; family-owned businesses and affiliation; size appeal protest cases based on mentor protégé affiliation; and small business designation argument when rebutting legal presumptions by showing clear lines of fracture.